dotty-staging/pdbp/index.md

 ```

 `val factorial` implicitly uses the programming capabilities of `trait Program`.
-The programming capabilities that are required for the definition of `factorial` are
+The programming capabilities that `factorial` makes use are
   - ` ... >--> ... ` (of `trait Composition`),
   - `` `let` { ... } `in` { ... } `` (of `trait Construction`),  and
   - `` `if`(...) { ... } `else` { ... } ``  (of `trait Condition`),